MapleBKL/cytometry-autogating/README.md

 # Autogating (gate 1 & 2) with U-Net
 We use [U-Net](https://en.wikipedia.org/wiki/U-Net) to perform cytometry autogating for gate 1 and gate 2.
 The base code for U-Net training is adapted from [this repository](https://github.com/WZMIAOMIAO/deep-learning-for-image-processing/tree/master/pytorch_segmentation/unet).
 Please make sure you have Python 3.8+ and Pytorch 1.10+ to run the code.
 ## Setup and file structure
-To use the code, please download this folder (not the entire repository, as we won't use the FCN) to the directory with the folder containing all the original csv files.
+To use the code, please download the [Unet](https://github.com/MapleBKL/cytometry-autogating/tree/main/Unet) folder to the directory with the folder containing all the original csv files.
 Note that the folder containing the csv files is assumed to be named `omiq_exported_data_processed`, otherwise you need to change the code in `gen_image_label.py`, `general_utils.py`, `predict.py`, and `visualize.py` accordingly.
 Below is the correct placement:
 ```
 .
 └───omiq_exported_data_processed